 The criminal offense of AGGRAVATED STALKING occurs when a person follows, places another under surveillance, or contacts another person without her consent for purposes of harassing and intimidating her in violation of an order prohibiting such behavior, such as a protective order or condition of probation.
 Aggravated stalking is a felony punishable up to 10 years in state prison.
 Because there will be no bond at the time of arrest for aggravated stalking, the impact of such an arrest can be devastating, such as the loss of a job or eviction.

 When facing serious life-changing criminal charges related to domestic violence, having a lawyer with real courtroom experience can make all the difference.
-Maddox and Carlos put such experience to work in zealously defending against charges of domestic violence.
+Maddox and Carlos put their decades of experience to work in tirelessly defending against charges of domestic violence.

 Young woman attacked as she was moving out of the residence she shared with her domestic partner.
 Police wrongfully arrested our client and charged her with domestic violence.
 K&R challenged the arrest in court and all charges dismissed.
 Client exonerated.